naturalis/puppet-role_lamp/README.md

   docroot              = documentroot
-  webdirs              = Array with webdirectories, 0770 permissions will be applied owner: www-data  group: www-data rwwebdirs            = Array with webdirectories that need read and write permissions, starting at the highest path, 0777 permissions will be applied owner: www-data  group: www-data enablemysql          = when set to true a mysql server will be installed mysql_root_password  = Mysql Root password instances            = Instance hash, see the default for parameters
+  webdirs              = Array with webdirectories, 0770 permissions will be applied owner: www-data  group: www-data rwwebdirs            = Array with webdirectories that need read and write permissions, starting at the highest path, 0777 permissions will be applied owner: www-data  group: www-data enable_mysql         = when set to true a mysql server will be installed mysql_root_password  = Mysql Root password instances            = Instance hash, see the default for parameters
 ```